İskenderunspor (1978)

-İskenderun FK, formerly known as Erzinspor and Erzin Belediyespor, is a football club based in İskenderun, Turkey.
-The club was founded in 1978 as Erzinspor in Erzin. İskenderun FK competes in the TFF Second League.
+İskenderunspor, formerly known as Erzinspor, Erzin Belediyespor and İskenderun FK, is a football club based in İskenderun, Turkey.
+The club was founded in 1978 as Erzinspor in Erzin. İskenderunspor competes in the TFF Second League.

 The club were promoted to the TFF Third League after the 2013–14 season by defeating 44 Malatyaspor in the playoffs, after they finished 1st in the 3rd group of the Turkish Regional Amateur League.
 The team was bought by Şaban Hakan Bolat during the season, and in 2021, İskenderunspor A.Ş. took its name and went to restructuring.
-For the restructuring, Ümit Karan was appointed as the manager and Jan Olde Riekerink was appointed as the general manager of the club.
+For the restructuring, Ümit Karan was appointed as the manager and Jan Olde Riekerink was appointed as the general manager of the club.However, 23/24 season has seen a manager change and it is the one time Tottenham youth coach Koray Palaz at the helm.